chris-opmantek/oa2svcnow/README.md

 Overview

 Some OpenAudIT users may want to export their device list to ServiceNow.
 We'd like to present an easy python3 script that facilitates the exporting of OpenAudIT devices to ServiceNow.
 This script will work with any ServiceNow schema, simply edit the columnTranslate dictionary found inside and supply the ServiceNow table name in the system variables file.

 Prerequisites
 - Install the pysnow python module.  http://pysnow.readthedocs.io/en/latest/
 - Select a ServiceNow table.
-(For the uninitiated the table name is not the label presented to humans; it may be found in 'System Definitions - Tables'.)
 - Create a mapping of OpenAudIT device attributes to ServiceNow columns.
-(Again the column name is not the label value.)
 - Create a plain text file with server and user attributes.

 OpenAudIT Device List

 For this exercise we'll want to download the OpenAudIT device list in JSON format.
 This format is the easiest way to convert the device list into a data structure that can be sent to ServiceNow.
 Open a browser to http://<OpenAudIT_server>/omk/open-audit/devices.json.
 Some browsers will render the JSON file by default.
 We are interested in the 'attributes' section that each device will have.

 Example: